cran/ggDoubleHeat/README.md

 Another thing worth noting is that there are some grids not having Emoji, and the reason is that there is no Emoji Unicode in the Twitter sample file.

-For more information about `ggDoubleHeat`, please refer to the package vignette for a comprehensive introduction.